two-torial/two-torial/docs/games/konami/iidx/16_empress/setup.md

 !!! tip ""

-    - Download the latest Bemanitools release zip [here](https://github.com/djhackersdev/bemanitools/releases/latest)
+    - Download the latest Bemanitools release [here](https://github.com/djhackersdev/bemanitools/releases/latest)

     - Inside `bemanitools-x.xx.zip` locate `iidx-14-to-17.zip`

-    - Extract all files from `iidx-14-to-17.zip` into your revision folder (yyyymmddrr)
+    - Extract all files from `iidx-14-to-17.zip` to your revision directory (yyyymmddrr)

-        - (Hint: you only need one of the `gamestart-**.bat` and `iidxhook-**.bat` files, specific to your game version number)
+!!! note "You may delete the `gamestart-[14,15,17].bat` and `iidxhook-[14,15,17].conf` files as you only need the ones for 16 (Empress)"

 --8<-- "docs/snippets/konami/iidx/btools_d3d8to9.md"

---8<-- "docs/snippets/konami/iidx/clvsd.md"
+--8<-- "docs/snippets/konami/iidx/btools_clvsd.md"

 !!! tip ""

-    - After all this, here's what the expected data structure should look like:
+    In the end, here's what the expected data structure should look like:

     ``` hl_lines="2 3 4 7 8 10 11 12 13 14 18 19"
     📄bm2dx.exe
     📄config.bat